BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 16
 - This is a the first chapter where you fit the finances head on.
 However, as you will see from my editor's note, I think that you should make it clearer to the reader that money is an issue.
 I don't think that you need to say outright that finances are a problems in earlier chapters, but I do feel that you need to mention two or three times that the hotel is struggling to break even.
 This will create a low level tension and then allow this chapter to have a greater impact.
 ### Chapter 17
 - Good chapter.
-I think it might have been good to have the dad say somethign
+I think it might have been good to have the dad say something like - 'if business fails to pick up soon we will all be heading back to England.'
+### Chapter 18